How To Write Wedding Speeches And Toasts

 • Thank the Best Man, Usher(s), Minister or Celebrant and anyone who played a part in setting up the wedding.

-Look at it as a wall of defence that has openings/gaps offering opportunities for humour - e.g. an anecdote about the first meeting with your in-laws or a night out with your Father-in-Law.
+While the above might seem like pretty ‘dry’ content, look at it as a wall of defence that has openings/gaps offering opportunities for humour – e.g. an anecdote about the first meeting with your in-laws or a night out with your Father-in-Law.
 When praising your parents, relate an incident where you mucked up and how they handled it.
 When referring to your partner, again, make yourself the joke by relating a story about a clumsy proposal, first kiss or embarrassing moment (for you).
-When thanking the Best Man, take a preemptive strike by guessing at what he's going to say and why it will be totally fabricated etc.
+When thanking the Best Man, take a preemptive strike by guessing at what he’s going to say and why it will be totally fabricated etc.